Skip to main content

 SUMMARIZING OR PARAPHRASING:

-When a specific part of the work is quoted or paraphrased and has an indicator of where the information can be found (page number, paragraph number, time stamp, etc.), this is included within an in-text citation.
+When a specific part of the work is quoted or paraphrased and has an indicator of where the information can be found (page number, paragraph number, time stamp, etc.), include it within an in-text citation.
 The following are examples of in-text citations in various scenarios:

 Multiple Authors: Use the word 'and' when citing multiple authors in the narrative of the paper; use '&' when citing parentheses.

-• 2 authors - cite both names every time the reference occurs in the text.
+• Two authors - cite both names every time the reference occurs in the text.
 The same methods as above can be used.

 Example: (Smith & Jones, 2009).